PaCo: Preconditions Attributed to Commonsense Knowledge

-We performed a pilot analysis of different knowledge types in \CN~ to help us decide which of them are suitable to be annotated with preconditions.
-For this, we sampled $20$ random edges for each type and checked how well one can annotate them with preconditions.
-Our analysis reveals that not all facts lend themselves naturally for annotation with enabling or disabling preconditions.
-Specifically, we observe that some relations (e.g., \emph{Related To}) are underspecified in their meanings, and others, like \emph{IsA}, are often truisms.
-Our investigation random samples of such relations revealed that it is difficult to come up with \MCQs for them.
-Furthermore, we observe that some relations, like \emph{CreatedBy}, can be annotated with enabling conditions, but not with disabling ones.
-The opposite is observed for \emph{PartOf}.
+We performed a pilot analysis of different knowledge types in \CN to help us decide which of them were suitable to be annotated with preconditions.
+Namely, we sampled $20$ random edges for each relation and checked how well one could annotate them with preconditions.
+Our analysis revealed that not all relations lent themselves naturally for annotation with enabling or disabling preconditions.
+Specifically, we observed that some relations (e.g., \emph{Related To}) are underspecified in their meanings, and others, like \emph{IsA}, are often truisms.
+Our investigation has revealed that it is difficult to come up with \MCQs for these relations.
+Furthermore, we observed that some relations, like \emph{CreatedBy}, could be easily annotated with enabling conditions, but not with disabling ones.
+The opposite was observed for \emph{PartOf}.

-Our investigation identifies the relations expressing utility (\emph{UsedFor}, \emph{CapableOf}), temporal knowledge (\emph{Causes}), and desire/goal (\emph{Desires})~\cite{ilievski2021dimensions} to be intuitive and representative for annotation of \MCQs.
-We focus on the \emph{UsedFor} relation, as its edges are most relevant for our task, and this relation is well-populated in \CN.
-Yet, not all \emph{UsedFor} edges can be annotated with \MCQs, e.g., \emph{Looking through telescope, Usedfor, viewing heavens.} Following this intuition, we computed correlation between a hand-annotated usefulness of the \MCQ statements, and the following quantitative scores: DICE metrics (e.g.~salience)~\cite{chalier2020joint}, LM perplexity, and edge weights from \CN.
-However, none of these scores had a strong correlation with whether an edge can be annotated with \MCQs or not (see Appendix~\ref{sec:appendix:edge} for the obtained correlations).
-Finally, we selected 1K \emph{UsedFor} edges from \CN based on uniform random sampling.
+We opted for the relations \emph{UsedFor}, \emph{Causes}, and \emph{Desires}, because of their suitability for annotation of \MCQs, their relatively high number of statements, and their representativeness of three different dimensions of knowledge: utility, temporal, and motivational knowledge~\cite{ilievski2021dimensions}.
+Following the intuition that not all statements can be annotated with \MCQs, e.g., \emph{(Looking through telescope, Usedfor, viewing heavens)}, we computed the correlation between a hand-annotated suitability judgment for the \MCQ statements, and the several quantitative scores: DICE metrics~(\citealt{chalier2020joint}; e.g.,~salience), LM perplexity, and edge weights in \CN.
+However, none of these scores had a strong correlation with the suitability for annotating \MCQs (Appendix~\ref{sec:appendix:edge} contains the calculated correlations for \emph{UsedFor}).
+Therefore, we opted for the relations \emph{UsedFor}, \emph{Causes}, and \emph{Desires}, because of their suitability for annotation of \MCQs, high number.
+Also they are representative of three different dimensions of knowledge: utility, temporal, and motivational knowledge~\cite{ilievski2021dimensions}.
+We sampled 1K edges from each and lexicalized them into human readable sentences using relation-specific templates (see Appendix~\ref{sec:appendix:lexic}).